-Roland Park Country School’s student-run Philanthropic Literacy Board is pleased to announce this year's theme for its student grant: Youth Wellness—Providing After School Community Resources for Baltimore City Youth.
+Roland Park Country School’s student-run Philanthropic Literacy Board is pleased to announce that the Black Mental Health Alliance is the recipient of this year's grant.

 Despite hurdles presented by the COVID-19 pandemic, this year’s Philanthropic Literacy Board worked diligently to determine the recipients of the 2021 grant money.
 In the fall, students defined their area of focus, crafted a mission statement, and began researching organizations that might be a good fit for the grant money.
 After winter break the students doubled their efforts, creating the board’s first ever logo and electronic application form.
 After finalizing their organization research and outreach, the 2021 Philanthropic Literacy Board received the most applications in a single year in the history of the program.
 Students carefully reviewed and presented each application to the whole board, then discussed and debated what would be the best use of their grant money.